libdynd/dynd-python/doc/source/dev.rst

 The only problem encountered is on Mac OS X, on an older version of clang, where catching subclasses don't appear to work, and explicit catches of every single possible exception was required.
 The solution at the time was to switch to using g++ 4.2.
+This may have been caused by a mismatch in libc++ vs. libstdc++ or something similar, but was not tracked down.

 Defining Custom Python Exceptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~